ramraaj25/FB-Phishing-App/readme.md

 On pressing "Log In", You will be redirected to an error page which is made on purpose which will fool the victim on thinking that something went wrong.

-The id password will be stored in a facebook.db file in the root directory.
+The id password will be stored in a file called facebook.db in the root directory.

 THIS APP IS MADE FOR EDUCATIONAL PURPOSES ONLY.